-This tool is designed to help automate the migration of CVAD configuration (policies, applications, catalogs, and others) from one or more On-Premises site(s) to the Citrix Virtual Apps and Desktop service (CVADs) hosted on Citrix Cloud.
+This tool is designed to help automate the migration of CVAD configuration (policies, applications, catalogs, admin roles, scopes and others) from one or more On-Premises site(s) to the Citrix Virtual Apps and Desktop service (CVADS) hosted on Citrix Cloud.
 It can also be used to migrate information between different Cloud regions or tenants.

 Why use this tool?

-IT Administrators dealing with large or complex environments, often find migrations to be a tedious process.
+IT Administrators in charge of large or complex environments often find migrations to be a tedious process.
 They frequently end up writing their own tools to accomplish this task successfully since it tends to be specific to their use cases.

 How is this tool implemented?

-Citrix has leveraged industry standard configuration as code to provide a mechanism to help automate migration processes.
-This tool discovers and exports one or more on-premises sites as a collection of configuration files, which administrators can optionally edit, and then import these files’ configuration into CVADs.
+Citrix uses industry standard configuration as code to provide a mechanism to help automate migration processes.
+This tool discovers and exports one or more on-premises sites as a collection of configuration files, which administrators can optionally edit.
+These files’ configuration can then be imported into CVADS.

 This code is not limited to migrations, it is the future for creating configuration for Citrix sites, and as such, applicable for many different use cases.
 Disaster recovery, Development/Testing/Staging to Production site synchronization, Geographic (GEO) moves, and several other scenarios are supported.
 For administrators using public cloud providers, this can help create a combination of objects automatically (parallel to Microsoft Azure ARM templates and AWS CloudFormation).

-- CVAD On-Premises environment with at least one registered VDA.
+- Citrix Virtual Apps and Desktops (CVAD) On-Premises environment with at least one registered VDA.

 - CVAD On-Premises environment running on one of the following versions: Any Long Term Service Release (LTSR) versions with their latest CU (7.6, 7.15, 1912); Or one of the corresponding latest two Current Releases (CR) versions (for example: 2003, 2006).

-- The domain-joined machine where you plan on installing the Automated Configuration tool must be running .NET 4.7.2 version or higher.
+- The domain-joined machine where you plan on running the Automated Configuration tool commands must be running .NET 4.7.2 version or higher.

 - A machine with the Citrix PowerShell SDK, which is automatically installed on the DDC.
 Note: If running the tool on a different machine, it must be domain-joined and Studio must have the correct PowerShell snap-ins installed.
 This installer can be found on your corresponding version’s Product ISO installation media, which can be obtained from the Citrix Downloads > Citrix Virtual Apps and Desktops website.